cirosantilli/markdown-style-guide/README.md

     Before.

-    # Heading
+    # Header

     After.

 Bad:

     Before.
-    # Heading
+    # Header

-    # Heading
+    # Header
     After.

-    Heading
+    Header
     =======

-    # Heading #
+    # Header #

-    #Heading
+    #Header

-     # Heading
+     # Header

+## End of a header

-To indicate the end of a header's content without creating a new header, use an horizontal rule:
+Indicate the end of a header's content that is not followed by a new header by an horizontal rule:

-    # Heading
+    # Header

     Content

     ---

-    Outside heading.
+    Outside header.

 # Blockquotes